jschauma/certdiff/README.md

 * all certificates have Certificate Transparency logs
 * valid domains for Subject and SANs must end in 'example.com' or 'example.net'
+* ECDSA certificates must use a key length of at least 386 bits
-* certificates must use a key length of at least 2048 bits
+* RSA certificates must use a key length of at least 2048 bits
 * certificates must not be valid for more than 180 days
 * certificates must not have more than 20 SANs
 * of the SANs and the Subject, there may be at most 4 wildcard names